-Safer Internet Day is a global day which is designed to celebrate and promote safe interaction online.
+Safer Internet Day 2022 takes place on 8th February and is a global day which is designed to celebrate and promote safe interaction online.
 It also promotes positive use of the internet for young people to learn, socialise and be creative.
 Teaching children and youngsters to treat people respectfully online is as important as teaching them basics like reading and writing.

 In recent years, many issues have been raised in regards to increased online bullying.
 Various groups or minorities have become the targets of online abuse, which often shows evidence of gang behaviour.
 If online bullying is carried out in a group, those taking part may feel that it is justified, or that they are not solely to blame.
 It is a form of pack mentality and is a dangerous way to think and behave.
 It takes courage to stand out when a group is being abusive, but there are those brave enough to call it out and condemn the behaviour.
 It may only take one voice to make people realise that online bullying is unacceptable.